Azure/azure-iot-sdk-csharp/readme.md

 * [Get Started with IoT Hub using .NET](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-csharp-csharp-getstarted)

 ## SDK folder structure
 [ATTN:CONTENT REQUIRED - need a short description of what is in each folder.
-Bullets under device are not complete or necessarily accurate.]
+Existing descriptions are copied from C sdk readme -- please check.]

 ### /device

 Contains Azure IoT Hub client components that provide the raw messaging capabilities of the library.
 Refer to the API documentation and samples for information on how to use it.

-   * build: build scripts.
-   * doc: contains requirements, designs notes, manuals.
-   * Microsoft.Azure.Client.Devices.* : client libraries solutions and source files.
-   * samples: contains simple samples.
-   * tests: unit and end-to-end tests for source code.

 ### /doc